 It’s finally here!
-RAS Metrics is now in open Beta Testing.
+The new RAS Metrics is now in open Beta Testing.

-After more than five years of research, countless hours of data entry and verification, and several hundred hours of coding and testing, we are able to provide RAS Metrics for Windows!
+After more than six years of research, countless hours of data entry and verification, and several hundred hours of coding and testing, we are able to provide RAS Metrics and Scout Hub to the masses.
 This program is free for all to use, though like any creator we ask for proper attribution if anything is used for publication or profit.

 I sincerely hope you enjoy this tool and hope it furthers your own draft evaluation skills.